 This isn’t shocking to the readers who buy these books.
-I’ve been saying this for a while on FANgirl.
-Life is tough, and there . . . → Read More: Hunger Games, Young Adult Fiction – What The Readers Already Knew
+I’ve been saying this . . . → Read More: Hunger Games, Young Adult Fiction – What The Readers Already Knew

 For all the high-profile events a Celebration convention can bring – Mark Hamill or Carrie Fisher, Last Tour to Endor or The Clone Wars Red Carpet Premiere, even The Maker himself – there is always great fun and insight to be had at the smaller, less prominent panels.
 One of this year’s true highlights for me was a Thursday evening panel in the Star Wars University room: Ryder Windham’s “Secrets of the Chiss Jedi,” discussing the Secret Missions young-readers series and its starring character, Nuru Kungurama. . . . → Read More: Celebration VI: Secrets of the Chiss Jedi